fengjixuchui/AurumRE/README.md

 ### CONTRIBUTION

-Your contribution is welcome. if you find valuable information of any and mind share, do not heistate to open issue or PRs.
+Your contribution is welcome. if you find valuable information of any and if you mind share, do not heistate to open issue or PRs.

 # NOTES